berkes/berkes.github.com/_posts/2012-10-01-farewell-drupal.markdown

 lang: en
 ---
 {% include JB/setup %}
-Over [eleven years](https://drupal.org/user/1783) years ago, I got [https://drupal.org/user/2663](involved in Drupal), after running two personal blogs on Drupal.
-A few years later, to my surprise, I found myself to be amongst the first few people to [http://web.archive.org/web/20040606050259/http://drupal.org/services](offer commercial and professional Drupal services).
+Over [eleven years](https://drupal.org/user/1783) years ago, I got [involved in Drupal](https://drupal.org/user/2663), after running two personal blogs on Drupal.
+A few years later, to my surprise, I found myself to be amongst the first few people to [offer commercial and professional Drupal services](http://web.archive.org/web/20040606050259/http://drupal.org/services).

 And boy, it was a ride.
-With no IT-education, other then [webmonkey](webmonkey.com), the fantastic Drupal-community allowed me to piggyback and stand on shoulders.
+With no IT-education, other then [webmonkey](http://webmonkey.com), the fantastic Drupal-community allowed me to piggyback and stand on shoulders.
 Great, strong shoulders.

 I grew.
 I learned.
 And I learned how to program somewhat decent.